 Neutrino Cosmology

 The Early Universe is dense in neutrinos.
 Neutrinos are usually assumed to be fully thermalized at the BBN epoch.
 However, this assumption may be modified (with a non-negligible impact on the observables) because of non-standard physics affecting the neutrino sector and flavor conversion.
-A sophisticated modeling of the neutrino propagation in the Early Universe is still missing given our superficial understanding of neutrino conversions in dense media, we are working to asses the impact that neutrino physics may have on the cosmological observables.
+A sophisticated modeling of the neutrino propagation in the Early Universe is still missing given our superficial understanding of neutrino flavor conversion in dense media, we work to asses the impact of neutrino physics on the cosmological observables.